impostorsguides/impostorsguides.github.io/rbenv/part-1/1-b-content.md

 From a Google search for the string `"#!/usr/bin/env bash"`, I learned that this line of code is called a ["shebang"](https://web.archive.org/web/20230323182633/https://en.wikipedia.org/wiki/Shebang_(Unix)){:target="_blank" rel="noopener"}.

 In UNIX, a shebang is a special line of code at the top of a script file which tells UNIX which program to use in order to execute the code which comes after it.
-In this case, since the shebang ends in "bash", we're telling UNIX to use `bash` to evaluate the code.
+In this case, since the shebang ends in "bash", we're telling UNIX to use Bash to evaluate the code.

 ### Different types of shebangs